AlmasB/FXGL/README.md

 3. Libraries -> Add Java -> Navigate and Select downloaded FXGL jar

 ## Directory Structure for FXGL Applications
-This matches the Eclipse/NetBeans structure but should work with other IDEs.
+This matches a typical IDE directory structure.
+For Maven users source root is "src/main/java" and assets should be in "src/main/resources".
 This allows easy packaging and deployment, as all assets packaged into jar will continue loading with exactly the same code.